 Water is easily provided, either in a shallow dish or as droplets on plant leaves.
 And by the way, water droplets won’t burn plant leaves—that’s a common myth.

 As important as planting a garden full of flowers is offering bees a place to lay their eggs.
 Most wild bees are solitary.
-They nest in burrows, either in hollow plant stems, old beetle tunnels (think of the spaces borers leave behind), or underground in tunnels dug through loose soil—as do these sweat bees.
+They nest in burrows, either in hollow plant stems, old beetle tunnels (think of the spaces borers leave behind), or underground in tunnels dug through loose soil—as does this sweat bee.

 If we cover every inch of our yards in mulch, the bees will have to look elsewhere, so pick an out-of-the-way spot and leave some soil bare.